runtimeverification/michelson-semantics/USER_GUIDE.md

 ### Running a Concrete Unit Test

-Concrete unit tests reside in the `/tests/unit` folder in this archive.
+Example concrete unit tests reside in the `/tests/unit` folder in this archive.
 The file `/tests/unit/concate_bytes_00.tzt` is a unit test for the `CONCAT` instruction.